Detective School Q: Characters

-Meg, commonly known as "Meg" (メグ, Megu), is a member of Class Q with an eidetic memory, enabling her to instantly memorize scenes and detect altered evidence.
-She harbors romantic feelings for both Kyū and Ryū, though Ryū remains indifferent while Kyū teasingly reciprocates.
+Megumi, commonly known as Meg, is a member of Class Q with an eidetic memory, enabling her to instantly memorize scenes and detect altered evidence.
+She harbors romantic feelings for Kyū, but Kyū teasingly reciprocates.
 She previously studied at the Tokyo National Talent Development Research Center alongside Yutaka Saburōmaru and currently lives with her university-student sister, Akane, as her parents work abroad.
 Upon first meeting Ryū, Meg senses familiarity despite being unable to recall him—an anomaly given her photographic memory.
 After recovering suppressed memories, she remembers they both attended the Tokyo National Talent Development Research Center.